 Depositories are storage facilities, similar to professional vaults, that provide a full range of specialised precious metals custody, accounting and shipping services to financial exchanges, institutions and industrial companies.
 They are another way of storing gold and silver bullion for the professional market.
 The most famous depository is probably Delaware Depository Service Company (DDSC).
 The DDSC is used by international exchanges (COMEX & NYSE Liffe), investment banks, brokerages, refiners, major retailers, coin dealers and even retail investors.

 Gold investors that use depositories get access to high-security vaults that are typically constructed and maintained in compliance with the Bank Protection Act and UL standards.
 When you store your gold bullion within a depository, your gold investment typically remains your legal property, and is recorded as a ‘bailment‘ in the records of the depository.
-As such you maintain ownership of allocated gold bullion.
+As such you maintain ownership of allocated gold bullion bars.

 A security whose price is dependent upon or derived from the underlying assets.
 The derivative’s value is determined by price fluctuations in the underlying asset.
 Underlying assets can include stocks, bonds, commodities, currencies, interest rates and market indexes.
 Derivative contracts are often characterized by high leverage.
 A gold option contract is an example of a gold derivative.

 Dollar cost averaging (DCA) is buying a fixed dollar amount of a particular asset on a regular schedule regardless of the price.
 More is purchased when prices are low, and less is bought when prices are high.

 DCA has often been recommended as a considered and useful way to buy gold bullion and buy silver bars.
 Read more about how DCA relates to gold and silver investment here.